NotNite/RNSReloaded/RnsReloaded.FuzzyMechanicPack/README.md

     eraseDelay: how long until the pattern ends and players are no longer buffed
     timeBetween: duration that must pass before a player can be re-buffed, to prevent spamming

+## Bullet Delete

+Create your own custom bullet deletion zones, to make safe spaces during bullet spam patterns.

+Call this by using `bp_fieldlimit_rectangle` and passing in the following custom arguments:

+    type: set this to 1 to enable this variant.
+0 will always be default fieldlimit_rectangle.
+          Higher values may be used for future variants
+    spawnDelay: how long until it starts erasing bullets
+    eraseDelay: how long until it stops erasing bullets.
+0 (default) is permanent x, y: Coordinates for the center of the field width/height/radius: Either specify width and height for a rectangle, or radius for a circle field
+    stat: set to 1 if you want to invert the field (delete all bullets outside it instead of inside)

 ## Colormatch Swap

 A colormatch, but with special rings that change the color of your ring when you stand in them.